miska12345/ESP8266RC/README.md

 The app is provided as a reference for how similar ideas can be applied for Android app development.

-Be aware: The app has not been fully tested, it is possible that the code wouldn't work "as is."

 # Getting Started

 ## Prerequisites